Baháʼí Faith in India: Ministry of ʻAbdu'l-Bahá (1892-1921)

 During the leadership of ʻAbdu'l-Bahá, the Baháʼí groups around India were active and received frequent travel teachers from the Middle East and America.
 The 1900s saw the conversion of several Indians outside of the predominantly Muslim and Zoroastrian backgrounds that had made up the community to that point.
 By 1908, there were high-functioning Baháʼí communities in Mumbai, Calcutta, Aligarh and Lahore.

-During this period the community started producing literature in Urdu, in addition to English, and another effort of nationally coordinated teaching projects advanced in 1910–11. ʻAbdu'l-Bahá desired to visit India after his 1912 visit to America and Europe, but couldn't due to poor health.
+During this period the community started producing literature in Urdu, in addition to English, and another effort of nationally coordinated teaching projects advanced in 1910–11.

 Two notable converts during this period were Professor Pritam Singh and Narayanrao Vakil, both of whom went on to play significant leadership roles in the Indian Baháʼí community.
 Pritam Singh was possibly the first Sikh in India to accept the Baháʼí Faith, and the first to publish a Baháʼí weekly magazine in India.
 He learned of the religion from Mírzá Mahmúd soon after his graduation from the University of Calcutta in 1904.
 Narayenrao Vakil (aka Narayenrao Rangnath Shethji) was a high-caste Hindu, possibly the first to accept the Baháʼí Faith.
 Vakil was born in Nawsari and became a Baháʼí in 1909 after learning of it from Mirzá Mahram.

 In December 1920 the first All-India Baháʼí convention was held in Mumbai for three days.
 Representatives from India's major religious communities were present as well as Baha'i delegates from throughout the country.
 The resolutions arrived at included the collection of funds to build a Baha'i temple, the establishment of a Baha'i school and the growth of teaching and translation work—goals reached before the end of the century (see below).